 Prohibit test administrators and proctors from indicating answers, pointing out the rationale of an item, or prompting students in any manner.

-Monitor students, test administrators, and proctors, by walking around unobtrusively, to ensure appropriate test-taking procedures and test security measures are followed.
+During test administration, walk around unobtrusively to ensure appropriate test-taking test security measures are followed.

-Prohibit the display of specific content information in the classroom during test administration.

 Provide students with only the references or tools specifically designated for the test.

 Provide accommodations, as appropriate, for students with Individual Education Programs (IEPs), Section 504 Plans, or for English Language Learners (ELL).

-Prohibit changes in procedures for administering the assessment to create a nonstandard condition for one or more students inconsistent with approved testing practices (with the exception of allowable accommodations).
+With the exception of allowable accommodations, designated supports, or administrative considerations, prohibit nonstandard changes for administering the assessment.

-Prohibit any practice immediately preceding or during an assessment that assists a student in the assessment, including the use a gesture, facial expression, body language, language, or any other action or sound that may guide a student’s response; and providing to a student any definition or clarification of the meaning of a word or term contained in an assessment, other than that specified in the TAM.
+During or immediately preceding testing, prohibit actions aiding a student in the assessment; such actions including the use of a gesture, facial expression, body language, language, or any other action or sound that may guide a student’s response.

+Do not provide to a student any definition or clarification of the meaning of a word or term contained in an assessment, other than that specified in the TAM.

 Administer state assessments as prescribed in the TAM and/or the Test Coordinator’s Guide by the appropriate grade and subject.